Skip to content

 </template>

-r-model:size is Rozie's two-way bind: the consumer hands Resizable a percent, Resizable writes the clamped new percent back on every drag / keyboard nudge, and the framework reconciler picks it up — no onChange → setState wiring.
-Because size is the component's sole model: true prop, the Angular output additionally implements ControlValueAccessor — the splitter position is a form control ([formControl] / [(ngModel)] bind directly).
+r-model:size is Rozie's two-way bind: the consumer hands Resizable a percent, Resizable writes the clamped new percent back on every drag / keyboard nudge, and the framework reconciler picks it up with no onChange → setState wiring.
+Because size is the component's sole model: true prop, the Angular output additionally implements ControlValueAccessor, so the splitter position is a form control ([formControl] / [(ngModel)] bind directly).

 For the full prop / event / handle / slot reference, see the API page.
 For the per-framework consumption code, see the usage page.